 Generally refers to a student who receives more than half of his/her support from the taxpayer.
 For a specific definition, refer to the Internal Revenue Code Section 152.

 Directory information is the information available about a student that is not considered harmful or an invasion of privacy if disclosed.
 While FERPA and state law protect the privacy of educational records, directory information is not treated as confidential and may be disclosed by the university without student consent unless the student requests a privacy hold (see definition below).
-At UF, the following has been designated as directory information:
+For a list of what directory information is confidential, please visit our directory information page.

 To permit access to, release of, transfer of, or to communicate personally identifiable information contained in educational records to any party except the party that provided or created the record by any means, including oral, written or electronic.